whit2333/keep_it_simple/README.md

 Either way, when the banks change, you just need update this program.
 No need to re-run the geant4 simulation part!

 ###What about Java?

 The clas12 reconstruction developers have done a nice job and are making significant progress.
+The event viewer looks great and it is awesome how the reconstruction scales with more computing power.

+However, like most great things, the scope of the project should be clearly defined.
+Otherwise, it will shift into something it originally was not designed to be.
+When does reconstruction end?
+How does it end?

-There is one question that should be seriously thought about.
+There is another related question that should be seriously thinking about.

 **Why are we using EVIO for the output?**

-If we never actually ran experiments it would seem like a very pointless exercise.
-The only reason we use EVIO is because that is what the DAQ outputs.
-Right?
-There is nothing special about the EVIO file format.
+If we never actually ran experiments it would seem like a very pointless exercise to use EVIO.
+The only reason we use EVIO is because that is what the DAQ system uses it (for good reason).
+There is nothing special about the EVIO file format to us, the "offline" software developers.
+It is just the format in which the data is handed to us.

 Since we are "offline" software, let us ignore how the real data EVIO was produced.
 We only write EVIO to emulate the data structures of the real data so